Adityasr30/pyspark-notes/README.md

 - Sql

 ## What is checkpointing?
-- Stores/persists intermediate rdds or dataframes to a reliable storage system.
+- Stores/persists intermediate RDDs or dataframes to a reliable storage system.
 - Fault tolerance
 - Helps to recover in case of failure.
 - Avoids recomputation of dataframes in case of failures.
-- Lineage dependency: spark maintains a lineage, which includes series of transformations
+- Lineage dependency: Spark maintains a lineage, which includes a series of transformations
-- The reliable system can be: s3, hdfs etc.
+- The reliable system can be: S3, HDFS, etc.
 - Checkpointing incurs additional I/O overhead and storage requirements, so it should be used judiciously and selectively for RDDs or DataFrames that are expensive to recompute or have long lineages.
 - Enable checkpointing:
   1. sparkContext.setCheckpointDir()